 Gentle Yoga is not a Yoga style (such as Hatha or Vinyasa).
 Instead, it is an approach to Yoga, with the overall goal of making it accessible to anyone.

 A Low-Intensity and Restorative Approach

-Each student can take as much time as required to do certain poses and there is no pressure to succeed.
-Because of the difference in approach, classes are usually small in size so that each student is able to work with individualized guidance.
+Each student can take as much time as required to do certain poses.
+There is no pressure to succeed.

-Focus is on creating an energy that is happy and calm and an atmosphere which is inclusive and non-competitive.
+Gentle Yoga seeks to create a happy and calm energy, and an environment that is inclusive and non-competitive.
 As a result, Yoga becomes restorative, nurturing and supporting the body’s healing functions.

 Where necessary, props are available to support specific poses and sequences.

 Practising gentle Yoga opens up opportunities and benefits for many people who never thought Yoga was an option.
 It works particularly well for: